 Now that you know what a motherboard looks like, where is it located?

-Well, as alluded to earlier, a motherboard is located INSIDE the PC case.
+As alluded to earlier, a motherboard is located INSIDE the PC case.

 Motherboard Location in Desktop PCs